 Tips for these Stained Glass Cookies

-- I used Jolly Ranchers because I liked the range of colors, but you could use Lifesavers or something similar.
+- I used Jolly Ranchers because I liked the range of colors, but you could use Lifesavers or something similar or try sanding sugar.

 - You can freeze any extra cookie dough for up to 3 months.